semanticarts/gist/docs/Contributing.md

 ### Development Branch

 - The first step is to create a new branch from the develop branch for your work: e.g., `feature/document_submission_guidelines`.
 This branch will not be preserved after the work is merged into develop, so the name of the branch does not have to be particularly specific or detailed.
 - For a large project implemented by more than one person, all developers would work on this same branch.
+This applies whether the contributions of different developers are concurrent or sequential.

 ### Style Guide